jotare/libds/README.md

 ```
 make run-tests
 ```
-it will build all necessary targets and run the tests.
+it will build and link all necessary targets and run the tests.

 ## Formatting